Uckfield: History

-The first mention in historical documents is in the late thirteenth century.
+The first mention in historical documents is in the late 13th century.
 Uckfield developed as a stopping-off point on the pilgrimage route between Canterbury, Chichester and Lewes.
 The settlement began to develop around the bridging point of the river, including the locally famous Pudding Cake Lane where travellers visited a public house for slices of pudding cake; and the 15th-century Bridge Cottage, the oldest house still standing in Uckfield, now a museum.
 The town developed in the High Street and in the New Town areas (the latter to the south of the original town centre).

 The Eversfield family, who later became prominent in Sussex history, giving their name to the prime waterfront street of St Leonards-on-Sea, first settled in Uckfield from their Surrey beginnings.
-The family, who later owned the mansion Denne Park in Horsham, which they represented in Parliament, acquired a large fortune through marriage, real estate acquisition and iron foundering.
-Their climb to wealth and prominence was a heady one: in fifteenth-century Sussex they were described as 'yeomen', but within a generation they were already among the first rank of Sussex gentry.
+The family, who later owned the mansion Denne Park in Horsham, which they represented in Parliament, acquired a large fortune through marriage, real estate acquisition and iron founding.
+Their climb to wealth and prominence was a heady one: in 15th-century Sussex they were described as "yeomen", but within a generation they were already among the first rank of Sussex gentry.

 Church Street

 Church Street was at the heart of the original settlement of Uckfield, near the medieval chapel (built c.1291), which was replaced by the present parish church in 1839.
 It is situated on an ancient ridgeway route from the direction of Winchester in the west, to Rye and Canterbury in the east.
 Local hostelries along the route are the Maiden's Head, the King's Head (now the Cinque Ports) or the Spread Eagle.
 Uckfield was part of the Archbishop's extensive Manor of South Malling.

 Church Street contains a number of post-medieval buildings.
 These include the Old Grammar School (home of the former Uckfield Grammar School, closed in 1930), Bakers Cottage and the Malt House with Malt Cottage (all built before 1700), and Church House with Andertons, Copping Hall and Milton Cottage (all 18th century).
-Inhabitants of these properties were the Markwicks (builders and carpenters, from 1700) at Coppinghall and Milton Cottage, Edward Kenward (19th century maltster) at the Malt House, Thomas Pentecost (a Victorian leather cutter and local poet) in a cottage near the Grammar School and General Sir George Calvert Clarke (commander of the Royal Scots Greys at Balaclava) at Church House.

 Bridge Cottage

 Studies suggest that the cottage dates to around 1436.
-Between 1500 and 1900 it was inhabited by a number of local families including local merchants.
-In October 2014 the Heritage Lottery Fund granted one million pounds to enable the restoration of the cottage.
+Between 1500 and 1900, it was inhabited by a number of local families, including local merchants.
+In October 2014, the Heritage Lottery Fund granted one million pounds to enable the restoration of the cottage.
 Work started in October 2014, with an estimated completion date of late summer 2015.